seed-run/homepage/_docs/deploying-monorepo-apps.md

 A monorepo Serverless app is one where multiple Serverless services are in the same repo.
 This means that a commit will trigger a deployment to all the services in [Seed](/).
 However, this can be a slow process if you are only trying to deploy a change to a single service.

-To fix this, Seed will check the Git log to see if the code for a service has been updated.
+To fix this, Seed will check to see if a service has been updated, before deploying it.
 This greatly speeds up your builds and also makes deployments cost-effective.

+There are two algorithms Seed uses to check if a service has been updated:

+1. Check the Git log for updates (Default)

+   Seed looks at the Git log to see if any files related to the service have been updated.
+This is done by default for all services deployed through Seed.

+2. Use Lerna to check updated packages

+   Alternatively, if your project uses [Lerna](https://lerna.js.org) + [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/), then Seed can use the Lerna CLI to see a service has been updated.
+To use this algorithm, you'll need to add `check_code_change: lerna` to your [build spec]({% link _docs/adding-a-build-spec.md %}) — `seed.yml`.

-Let's look at how this check works in detail.
+Let's look at these in detail.

 ### Check the Git log for updates

-Seed uses a simple algorithm to determine if a service in your app needs to be deployed.
+By default, Seed uses a simple algorithm to determine if a service in your app needs to be deployed.
 The algorithm is based on the directory structure of your Serverless app.
 Let's look at the cases in detail.

 1. Single service per repo